 - No nutritional value

-📖 In INCI jargon, mineral oils are petrolatum, paraffinum liquidum, paraffinum subliquidum, cera microcristallina, microcrystalline wax, ozokerite, ceresin or Vaseline.
+📖 In INCI jargon, mineral oils are called petrolatum, paraffinum liquidum, paraffinum subliquidum, cera microcristallina, microcrystalline wax, ozokerite, ceresin or vaseline .

 The strength of paraffin oils is the immediate effect

-Mineral oils in skin care have the sole purpose of locking in moisture in the skin.
+In skin care, mineral oils only serve the purpose of locking in moisture in the skin.
 They seal and smooth the surface so that no water evaporates.
 This causes the skin to swell up a little, making it look plumper.
 Plumper, smoother, more even - that sounds like the top advertising promises for beauty products!
 And you will see results immediately.

-Unfortunately, they are not sustainable.
+Unfortunately they are not sustainable.
 Due to the sealing effect, the skin becomes sluggish and reduces its own processes.
-Hence the feeling of being "dependent" on a product that you might know from a lip gloss.
+Hence the feeling of being “dependent” on a product that you may be familiar with from a lip gloss.

-The use of these low-irritant oils is sometimes useful for extremely sensitive or damaged skin and for allergy sufferers who react to vegetable oils.
+The use of these low-irritant oils sometimes makes sense for extremely sensitive or damaged skin and for allergy sufferers who react to vegetable oils.
 However, you should then also make sure that your care product does not irritate the skin with other harsh ingredients.
 Conventional cosmetics often also contain parabens or alcohols.
 Check out the whole package here!

 Mineral oils are unlike skin.
 It cannot break them down into usable lipids.